-Yes, any city can apply.
+Yes, any city responding to the eligibility criteria of the call can apply.
 The UTM welcomes EU Mission cities and look forward to both the knowledge they can transfer from their work with other EU cities into this global mission, as well as the opportunity for them to share back with other EU Mission Cities what they have learned from their global peers.